 Ketchup has some political pull of its own.
 Thomas Jefferson’s cousin, Mary Randolph, was apparently such a massive fan that she included a recipe in her influential 19th-century cookbook, “The Virginia Housewife.”
 And who could forget the 2004 presidential election when ketchup heiress Teresa Heinz Kerry, wife of Dem nominee John Kerry, was just a measly 19 electoral votes from the White House.

 - Point: Mustard

-What would our modern world be without those “take it too far” people?
+What would our modern world be without those take-it-too-far people?
 Former Wisconsin Attorney General Barry Levenson operates the National Mustard Museum in Middleton, where he houses his collection of over 5,000 mustards from more than 60 countries, along with loads of mustardy memorabilia.
-He apparently loves the condiment so much that he shaves with it, much to the horror of his undoubtedly exhausted wife.
+He reportedly loves the condiment so much that he shaves with it, much to the horror of his undoubtedly exhausted wife.